-$Homeless^{\overline{I}}\ household\ means\ a\ household\ made\ up\ of\ one\ or\ more\ individuals,\ other\ than\ individuals\ imprisoned\ or\ otherwise\ detained\ pursuant\ to\ state\ or\ federal\ law,\underline{:}$ who:
+Homeless household means a household made up of one or more individuals, other than individuals imprisoned or otherwise detained pursuant to state or federal law, who:

-a-1.
-Lack An individual or family, who lacks a fixed, regular, and adequate nighttime residence s; er, meaning: b.
-Have An individual or family with a primary nighttime residence that is:

-A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill) An institution that provides a temporary residence for individuals intending to be institutionalized: or

-3)a.Aa public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.;
+- a.
+Lack a fixed, regular, and adequate nighttime residence7; or - b.
+Have a primary nighttime residence that is: - 1) A supervised publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill) - 2) An institution that provides a temporary residence for individuals intending to be institutionalized: or - 3) A public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.